Flat Feet from Birth to Old Age

 Ankle and Foot Specialist of New Jersey has a variety of ways to treat flat feet.
 Conservative therapy includes modifying your activity, losing weight, choosing better shoes, or taking medication for pain.
 Using a cast or brace, or staying off your feet for a while may also be recommended.
 Physical therapy can also be prescribed to strengthen muscles and tendons.

 Another solution is custom-designed orthotics to better support your arch and correct your pronation.
 As a final option, surgery to reconstruct a fallen arch can be done.
 When your pain is gone and foot function improves, you can become active again and increase your enjoyment in life.

-To discuss these options or any other foot issue you are facing, call our offices in South Plainfield and Warren, NJ at 908-222-8980 for an appointment with Dr. Jyotsna Thapar, or request one now online.
+To discuss these options or any other foot issue you are facing, call our offices in South Plainfield, Hillsborough and Warren, NJ at 908-222-8980 for an appointment with Dr. Jyotsna Thapar, or request one now online.